funkygao/hbase-code/overview.rst

 该文件是变长的，定长的block只有file into和trailer这2部分

 data blocks, meta blocks, file info, data index blocks, meta index blocks, trailer

+The data blocks contain the actual key/values as a MapFile.
+For each “block close operation” the first key is added to the index, and the index is written on HFile close.

+The HFile format also adds two extra “metadata” block types: Meta and FileInfo.
+These two key/value blocks are written upon file close.

+The Meta block is designed to keep a large amount of data with its key as a String, while FileInfo is a simple Map preferred for small information with keys and values that are both byte-array.
+Regionserver’s StoreFile uses Meta-Blocks to store a Bloom Filter, and FileInfo for Max SequenceId, Major compaction key and Timerange info.
+This information is useful to avoid reading the file if there’s no chance that the key is present (Bloom Filter), if the file is too old (Max SequenceId) or if the file is too new (Timerange) to contain what we’re looking for.

 shell$ bin/hbase org.apache.hadoop.hbase.io.hfile.HFile -v -p -m -f filename